scriptclump/open_source_question_answers/wordpress.md

 ==========================================================================
 ==========================================================================
-=> What is WordPress?
+**What is WordPress?**

 WordPress is an Open Source Content Management System (CMS) and a blogging tool that is based on PHP and MySQL.
 It is free of cost and you can use it on any type of personal and commercial website.

 	Wordpress is the most popular blogging system and used on more than 60 million websites.
 It is licensed under GPL.

-=> Is a website on WordPress safe and secure?
+**Is a website on WordPress safe and secure?**

 WordPress is safe and secure to operate.
 You should not have to worry about anything but still it is suggested to keep updating with the latest version of WordPress to avoid hacking.

-=> Is there any limitation for WordPress website?
+**Is there any limitation for WordPress website?**

 WordPress can be used for e-commerce sites, membership sites, photo galleries and any other type of site you can think of.
 There are no such limitations for WordPress.

-=> What is the latest version of WordPress?
+**What is the latest version of WordPress?**

 The latest version of WordPress is 4.4 released in Sept, 2015.

-=> Is it possible to SEO a WordPress site to show it on Google first page?
+**Is it possible to SEO a WordPress site to show it on Google first page?**

 WordPress has an in-built SEO search engine benefit.
 You can also have an additional plug-in in WordPress to help with SEO and rank on a popular search engine like Google.

-=> What is the difference between character 23 and x23?
+**What is the difference between character 23 and x23?**

 Here 23 specifies the octal 23 and x23 specifies the hex 23.

-=> What are hooks?
-Define the different type of hooks in WordPress.
+**What are hooks?
+Define the different type of hooks in WordPress.**

 Hooks enable users to create WordPress themes or plug-ins with shortcode without changing the original files.

 	There are two types of hooks: